pub struct Parser<'a> {

 fn parse_line(&mut self, line: &'a str) -> Result<(), ParseError>

-Parse a single line of input, updating the parser state.
+Parse a single line of input.

 Sourcefn parse_initial(&mut self, line: IndentedLine<'_>) -> Result<(), ParseError>